DFiantHDL/DFHDL/doc/official/docs/intro/first-look/index.md

   <b>Fig. 1b: A DFiant implementation of the identity function as a toplevel design and the generated VHDL files</b><br>
 </p>

 The Scala code in Fig. 1b describes a program that runs the DFiant compiler on an identity function dataflow design, `ID`.
-Since DFiant is a Scala library some if its compilation is done statically via the Scala compiler and some during the Scala runtime execution.
+Since DFiant is a Scala library some if its compilation process is done statically via the Scala compiler and the rest during the Scala runtime execution.

 <p align="center">
    <u>Table 1: ID.scala code line breakdown</u><br>